Design-Dude/ddLocale/README.md

 			domId: "language", // id of dom-node where language menu will be triggered
 			button: "", // "long" title, "short" language code or some translation "key"
-			menu: "center" // optional, className for the dropdown menu },
+			menu: "center" // optional, className for the dropdown menu
+			autoOpen: 200, // delay in ms
+			autoClose: 200 // delay in ms (if used, must be long enough to reach the menu from the butten) },
 		ready: function (object) {
 			/*